-- 5 x d upstream of the section restriction - 10 x d downstream of the restriction d = inner diameter of pipe and for other purposes approved by TL.
+- 5 x d upstream of the section restriction - 10 x d downstream of the restriction d = inner diameter of pipe according to the Rules for Materials may be accepted for bilge and ballast pipes within double-bottom tanks and for other purposes approved by TL.
 In special cases (applications corresponding in principle to classes II and III) and subject to TL's special approval, valves and fittings made of ferritic nodular cast iron may be accepted for temperatures up to 350 °C. Nodular ferritic cast iron for pipes, valves and fittings fitted on the ship's side must comply with the TL Rules for Materials.